Learning to Optimize by Differentiable Programming: Differentiable Programming

-Computational graphs~\cite{blondel2024elements, bauer1974computational}, also known as Kantorovich graphs, are Directed Acyclic Graphs (DAGs)~\cite{digitale2022tutorial} that represent dependencies among inputs, intermediate variables, and outputs.
-Nodes correspond to quantities such as inputs, parameters, or operations such as addition, multiplication, and nonlinear activations, while edges encode data dependencies or atomic operations connecting them.
+Computation graphs~\cite{bauer1974computational, blondel2024elements}, also known as Kantorovich graphs \cite{kantorovich1957system, fourer2010convexity}, are Directed Acyclic Graphs (DAGs)~\cite{digitale2022tutorial} that represent dependencies among inputs, intermediate variables, and outputs.
+Nodes correspond to quantities such as inputs, parameters, or operations such as addition, multiplication, and nonlinear activations, while edges encode data dependencies or atomic operations connecting them \cite{schulman2015gradient}.
 Once constructed, forward propagation efficiently computes the output of program~\cite{sapienza2024differentiable}.
 Specifically, derivatives are obtained using the Bauer formula~\cite{oktay2020randomized}, which recursively expresses $\partial v_j / \partial v_i$ through parent-node gradients:

-This recursive relation provides an exact graph-based form of the chain rule and enables backpropagation, the foundation of automatic differentiation.
-Extending naturally to higher-order derivatives, computational graphs form the backbone of modern frameworks such as PyTorch, TensorFlow, and JAX, and serve as a core abstraction in differentiable programming for large-scale optimization.
+which provides an exact graph-based form of the chain rule and enables backpropagation, the foundation of automatic differentiation.
+Extending naturally to higher-order derivatives, computation graphs form the backbone of modern frameworks such as PyTorch, TensorFlow, and JAX, and serve as a core abstraction in differentiable programming for large-scale optimization.